prismelabs/prismeanalytics.com/src/blog/understanding-utm-parameters.md

 3. **utm_campaign**: Tracks the specific campaign or promotion that drove traffic to your site.

+Additionnaly, you can add these optional parameters:

+4. **utm_search**: Identifies specific keywords or terms driving traffic to your website, such as `summer sale` for ads related to summer sale.
+5. **utm_content**: Tracks performance of specific ad creatives or content, helping optimize engagement and conversions.

 ## Why Use UTM Parameters?

 Incorporating UTM parameters into your marketing campaigns offers numerous